-Each state will, of course, have their own rules regarding how and where you can purchase raw milk.
+Each state will, of course, have its own rules regarding how and where you can purchase raw milk.

 - There are a lot of information and opinions about whether raw milk is good or not.
 The overwhelming majority and the general consensus of the medical community is that raw milk is bad for you.